Basilica of Saint John the Theologian: Pilgrimages and flasks

-The stories of St. John and the “manna” continued to grow and even caught the attention of St. Augustine, who could not dismiss them outright.
-The Anglo-Saxon Willibald, who later became a bishop and a saint, also heard of this and was one of the first many recorded pilgrims to the tomb of St. John.
+The stories of Saint John and the manna continued to grow and even caught the attention of Augustine of Hippo, who could not dismiss them outright.
+The Anglo-Saxon Willibald, who later became a bishop and a saint, also heard of this and was one of the first of many recorded pilgrims to the tomb of John.

-The tomb itself acted upon its miracle every year on 8 May, during an all night-festal in honor of St. John, for nearly a thousand years, prompting many pilgrimages throughout the medieval period.
+The tomb itself acted upon its miracle every year on 8 May, during an all night-festal in honor of the Saint, for nearly a thousand years, prompting many pilgrimages throughout the medieval period.

 The pilgrims who journeyed to Ephesus did not leave empty-handed.
-Flasks were produced at St. John's tomb for the pilgrims.
+Flasks were produced at John's tomb for the pilgrims.
 These flasks usually had the Saint's image designed on to it as well.
-They were used to collect the dusts that would appear around St. John's tomb, which was then carried back to the pilgrims respective homeland where it was said to have performed miracles by curing sickness and even calm storms on land or sea.
+They were used to collect the dusts that would appear around St. John's tomb, which was then carried back to the pilgrims' respective homelands, where it was said to have performed miracles by curing sickness and even calm storms on land and sea.